Jesse Winker Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in MLB.
+- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds have a 4.91 team ERA that ranks 27th across all league pitching staffs.
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.91).

-- The righty's last appearance came on Monday against the Washington Nationals, when he threw five innings, surrendering two earned runs while giving up six hits.
+- In his most recent time out on Tuesday, June 20, the righty threw four innings against the Colorado Rockies, allowing two earned runs while surrendering three hits.

-- The 29-year-old has an ERA of 6.72, with 7.4 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .308 batting average against him.
+- The 31-year-old has a 4.11 ERA and 8.8 strikeouts per nine innings in nine games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.